iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 However, it's essential to consider its nuances:

 - Within the az interface, the arrangement of commands and parameters can vary based on the context.
-The extensive use of defaults and aliases can make it less reader-friendly, particularly for those not used to the spirit of this kind of tools.
+The extensive use of defaults and aliases can make it less reader-friendly, particularly for those not used to the spirit of this kind of tool.
 - It is primarily designed keeping Linux shell in mind (though you can use PowerShell or even CMD), leveraging advanced text and array processing often necessitates the use of Linux utilities like grep, sed, awk, and others.
 These tools, while powerful, are quite nerdy and inconsistent in their syntax

 Good for:

 - **Simple, quick commands**: for straightforward, fast operations.
-- **Nerds**: with a background in open-source and hardcore networking (such as Cisco CLI), some people may feel home with this tool.
+- **Nerds**: with a background in open-source and hardcore networking (such as Cisco CLI), some people may feel at home with this tool.

 Bad for:

 - **Complex scripting**: when it comes to more intricate scripts or automation, the CLI's inconsistent syntax and reliance on Linux utilities can become challenging.
 - **Cross-platform scripting**: for scripts intended to work seamlessly across different platforms.
-- **Educational purposes and exams**: if complexity gets beyond basic commands, this make it less suitable for educational environments.
+- **Educational purposes and exams**: if complexity gets beyond basic commands, this makes it less suitable for educational environments.

----

-Often used in educating materials for its seemingly simplicity.

-However, when you go beyond example params and defult parameters, it quikly gets too complex and demaiding for a novice, because of incosnistent syntax, where

-- inside az, the position of actial commands and parameters depends on the context, and use if various defaults and aliases makes it not easy to read and understand for readers, not writers
-- in the shell, which is supposed to be linux shell (while you can use powershel or even CMD), to use advanced text and arrays processing you have to utilise linux tolls like grep, sed, awk, and so one, which are quite nerdy and insonsistend in their syntax

-Good for:
-- simple, quick commands
-- nerds, and people with opensource and hardcore networking background (hi cisco CLI)

-Bad for:
-- complex scripting
-- cross platform scripting
-- education and exams

 ### Azure Powershell

 > **Disclaimer**: I love PowerShell from the beginning.
 Since it become cross-platform, I love it even more.

-I'ts a great tool for parsig strings and working with arrays, collections, and objects.
+It's a great tool for parsing strings and working with arrays, collections, and objects.
 This makes it very good for processing JSON and general work with REST APIs.

 Good for: